helix-bridge/relayer/README.md

 ```bash
 $ yarn crypto
 ```
-To execute the command mentioned above and update the .maintain/configure.json file with the encrypted private key, please follow the steps below:
+To execute the command mentioned above and update the `.maintain/configure.json` file with the encrypted private key, please follow the steps below:

 1. Run the command as specified and provide the necessary input, including the password and private key.
 2. The command will output the encrypted private key.
-3. Open the .maintain/configure.json file in a text editor.
+3. Open the `.maintain/configure.json` file in a text editor.
 4. Locate the "encryptedPrivateKey" field in the JSON file.
-5. Replace the existing value of "encryptedPrivateKey" with the newly generated encrypted private key obtained from the command's output.
+5. Replace the existing value of `encryptedPrivateKey` with the newly generated encrypted private key obtained from the command's output.
-6. Save the changes to the .maintain/configure.json file.
+6. Save the changes to the `.maintain/configure.json` file.

 Please make sure to take proper precautions to protect your private key and encrypted private key.